matomo-org/developer-documentation/docs/tracking-api.md

     * `ua` &mdash; An override value for the **User-Agent** HTTP header field.
 The user agent is used to detect the operating system and browser used.
     * `lang` &mdash; An override value for the **Accept-Language** HTTP header field.
 This value is used to detect the visitor's country if [GeoIP](http://piwik.org/faq/troubleshooting/#faq_65) is not enabled.
+    * `uid` &mdash; defines the User ID for this request.
+User ID is any non empty unique string identifying the user (such as an email address or a username).
+To access this value, users must be logged-in in your system so you can fetch this user ID from your system, and pass it to Piwik.
+The User ID appears in the visitor log, the Visitor profile, and you can [Segment](http://developer.piwik.org/api-reference/segmentation) reports for one or several User ID (`userId` segment).
+When specified, the User ID will be "enforced".
+This means that if there is no recent visit with this User ID, a new one will be created.
+If a visit is found in the last 30 minutes with your specified User ID, then the new action will be recorded to this existing visit.
     * `cid` &mdash; defines the visitor ID for this request.
 You must set this value to exactly a 16 character hexadecimal string (containing only characters 01234567890abcdefABCDEF).
-When specified, the Visitor ID will be "enforced".
-This means that if there is no recent visit with this visitor ID, a new one will be created.
-If a visit is found in the last 30 minutes with your specified Visitor Id, then the new action will be recorded to this existing visit.
+We recommended to set the User ID via `uid` rather than use this `cid`.

 * Optional Action info (measure Page view, Outlink, Download, Site search)